Atari 2600: Launch and success

-The unit was showcased on June 4, 1977, at the Summer Consumer Electronics Show with plans for retail release in October.
+The unit was showcased on June 4, 1977, at the Summer Consumer Electronics Show, with plans for retail release in October.
 The announcement was purportedly delayed to wait out the terms of the Magnavox patent lawsuit settlement, which would have given Magnavox all technical information on any of Atari's products announced between June 1, 1976, and June 1, 1977.
 However, Atari encountered production problems during its first batch, and its testing was complicated by the use of cartridges.

 The Atari VCS was launched in September 1977 at $199, with two joysticks and a Combat cartridge; eight additional games were sold separately.
 Most of the launch games were based on arcade games developed by Atari or its subsidiary Kee Games: for example, Combat was based on Kee's Tank (1974) and Atari's Jet Fighter (1975).
-Atari sold between 350,000 and 400,000 Atari VCS units during 1977, attributed to the delay in shipping the units and consumers' unfamiliarity with a swappable-cartridge console that is not dedicated to only one game.
+Atari sold between 350,000 and 400,000 Atari VCS units during 1977, which was attributed to the delay in shipping the units and consumers' unfamiliarity with a swappable-cartridge console not dedicated to only one game.

-In 1978, Atari sold only 550,000 of the 800,000 systems manufactured.
-This required further financial support from Warner to cover losses.
-Atari sold 1 million consoles in 1979, particularly during the holiday season, but there was new competition from the Mattel Electronics Intellivision and Magnavox Odyssey², which also use swappable ROM cartridges.
+In 1978, Atari sold only 550,000 of the 800,000 systems that had been manufactured, requiring further financial support from Warner to cover losses.
+Bushnell pushed the Warner Board of Directors to start working on "Stella 2", as he grew concerned that rising competition and aging tech specs of the VCS would render the console obsolete.
+However, the board stayed committed to the VCS and ignored Bushnell's advice, leading to his departure from Atari in 1979.
+Atari sold about 600,000 VCS systems in 1979, bringing the installed base to a little over 1.3 million.